maximofernandezriera/entrega-plpgsql-solucion/README.md

       DO $$
       DECLARE
-      CURSOR C1 IS SELECT * FROM Employees FOR UPDATE; EMPLEADO RECORD;
+      C1 CURSOR FOR SELECT * FROM Employees FOR UPDATE; EMPLEADO RECORD;
       BEGIN
       FOR EMPLEADO IN C1 LOOP